Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 USD\r
 ```

-These variations were investigated during SQL analysis and unwanted variations were excluded during the cleaning process.
+These variations were investigated during SQL analysis and handled during the data-cleaning process.

-### 6. Load Transformed Data
+### 5. Load Transformed Data

 After completing the required transformations, **Close & Apply** was used to load the cleaned data into Power BI.

-The transformed data was then used for:

-* Data modeling
-* DAX measures
-* KPI creation
-* Dashboard development
-* Business analysis

 ---